cesardushime/About-Me/README.md

 - AI and Machine Learning initiatives

 ### 💬 Ask Me About
-- Python, JavaScript, and MATLAB.
+- Python, R programming, and MATLAB.
-- Web Development (HTML, CSS, JavaScript, React)
+- Web Development
 - AI and Machine Learning

 ### 📫 How to Reach Me